ZachSaucier/sveltekit-blog/src/lib/posts/2024/console-delight.md

 There's no way to my knowledge to detect if the console itself is open (if you know of a way, please let me know!).
 However, there are some ways to detect if the devtools in general are open, though the method [seems to change every so often](https://stackoverflow.com/q/7798748/2065702).

 I got the lightweight package [`devtools-detect`](https://github.com/sindresorhus/devtools-detect) working in a project using [this sort of setup](https://gist.github.com/ZachSaucier/ea8ebf65079febbde4f2f9190ae6644a).
 However, the package has many known issues, which the author notes in the README.
 But for the purpose of something superfluous like this it is probably okay.
 If you're really wanting to do this, I might recommend [detect-devtools-via-debugger-heartstop](https://github.com/david-fong/detect-devtools-via-debugger-heartstop) instead because it seems more reliable but I didn't test it myself.

+With that being said, you may want to just use a looping or ambient (constantly running) animation so you make sure that your user sees the hard work you've invested.

 ## Performance impact